Discriminative reconstruction via simultaneous dense and sparse coding: Experiments

-\textbf{How do roles of $\x_T$ and $\u_T$ change as we vary $\beta$ in joint training?}: In joint training of the autoencoder and the classifier, it is natural to expect that the reconstruction loss should increase compared to disjoint training.
-This is indeed the case for $\text{SCNet}_{\text{hyp}}^{\text{LS}}$; as we go from disjoint to joint training and as $\beta$ increases (Table~\ref{tab:class}, sections labeled J), the reconstruction loss increases and classification accuracy has an overall increase.
-However, for $\beta < 1$, joint training of both networks that enforce some sparsity on their representations, $\text{SCNet}_{\text{hyp}}^{\text{tied}}$ and DenSaE, improves reconstruction and classification.
-Moreover, as we increase the importance of classification loss (i.e., increase $\beta$), the contribution of dense representations decreases in reconstruction and increases in discrimination.\\
+\textbf{How do reconstruction and classification capabilities change as we vary $\beta$ in joint training?}: In joint training of the autoencoder and the classifier, it is natural to expect that the reconstruction loss should increase compared to disjoint training.
+This is indeed the case for $\text{SCNet}_{\text{LS}}$; as we go from disjoint to joint training and as $\beta$ increases (Table~\ref{tab:class_joint}), the reconstruction loss increases and classification accuracy has an overall increase.
+However, for $\beta < 1$, joint training of both networks that enforce some sparsity on their representations, $\text{SCNet}_{\text{hyp}}$ and DenSaE, improves reconstruction and classification.

-For purely discriminative training ($\beta = 1$), DenSaE outperforms both $\text{SCNet}_{\text{hyp}}^{\text{LS}}$ and $\text{SCNet}_{\text{hyp}}^{\text{tied}}$ in classification accuracy and representation capability.
+For purely discriminative training ($\beta = 1$), DenSaE outperforms both $\text{SCNet}_{\text{LS}}$ and $\text{SCNet}_{\text{hyp}}$ in classification accuracy and representation capability.
 We speculate that this likely results from the fact that, by construction, the encoder from DenSaE seeks to produce two sets of representations: namely a dense one, mostly important for reconstruction and a sparse one, useful for classification.
 In some sense, the dense component acts as a prior that promotes good reconstruction.
-More detailed results can be found in ${\bf Appendix D}$.\\

-\underline{\textbf{Remark}}: As our network is non-convolutional, we do not compare it to the state-of-the-art, a convolutional network.
-We do not compare our results with the network in~\citep{rolfe2013discriminative} as that work does not report reconstruction loss and it involves a sparsity enforcing loss that change the learning behaviour.